 The report referenced in the article cites several reasons institutions of higher learning can move to the head of the class when it comes to the potential of their clean energy investments.
-Universities are significant energy consumers, serving more than 20 million students, or 6 percent of the U.S. population.
-They spend more than $14 billion per year on energy, making them good candidates to save money with renewable energy.
+Universities are significant energy consumers, serving more than 20 million students, or 6% of the U.S. population.
+These institutions spend more than $14 billion per year on energy, making them good candidates to save money with renewable energy.
 And their campuses often have buildings and land that make good locations for hosting clean energy projects.

-The report also highlights several campuses that have already taken steps toward carbon neutrality with renewable energy and clean energy investments, including Cornell University, Indiana’s Ball State University, and California’s Butte College, which became the first campus to be grid positive in 2011.
+The report also highlights several campuses that have already taken steps toward carbon neutrality with renewable and clean energy investments, including Cornell University, Indiana’s Ball State University and California’s Butte College, which became the first campus to be grid-positive in 2011.

-America could source all of its energy from renewable sources, according to the report:
+America could generate all of its energy from renewable sources, according to the report: